User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 And run `npm run build` again, you may observe that the entire object is included in the bundle.
 This serves as an example that demonstrates that Webpack is not a silver bullet, and sometimes it can be challenging to determine if other properties of the object are used elsewhere in the code.
 As a result, it includes the entire object in the bundle to ensure that all properties are available if required.

-Now let\`s consider the addition of [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+Now let's consider the addition of [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
 Assume that you need a polyfill that returns the last element in an array.
 Create a new `polyfills.js` file and add the following code to it:

 ```js
 Array.prototype.lastElement = function () {